Learning a Hierarchical Latent-Variable Model of 3D Shapes: The Variational Shape Learner

-Each local latent code $z_{>1}$ is conditioned on the global latent code, the input voxel $x$, and the previous latent code (except for $z_1$, which does not have a previous latent code) using two fully-connected layers with 100 neurons each.
-These skip-connections between local codes help to ease the process of learning hierarchical features and force each local latent code to learn one level of abstraction.
+Each local latent code $z_{>1}$ is conditioned on the global latent code, the input voxel $x$, and the previous latent code (except for $z_1$, which does not have a previous latent code) using two fully-connected layers with $100$ neurons each.
+The skip-connections between local codes help ease the process of learning hierarchical features (i.e., improved gradient transmission) and force each local code to learn one level of abstraction.

-The approximate posterior for one single voxel is then given by:
+The approximate posterior for a single voxel is given by:

-where $\phi$, the variational parameters, is parametrized by neural networks. $n$ represents the number of local latent codes.
+where $\phi$, the variational parameters, is parameterized by neural networks. $n$ represents the number of local latent codes.